JuriLu/RemixExpense/README.md

    @db.ObjectId -> Internal type used by MongoDB in their db

    @default(now()) -> add the current timestamp when an 'expense is created'

+3. action() -> Special keyword, that will run when a NON-GET request reaches the route(where this   function is)

+4. loader() -> Special keyword,run on GET request reaches the route (oposite of action)

+5. database.server.js code Logic -> We check if we are in Production or Development

+if Production -> we establish a connection to MongoDb through Prisma Client if Development ->we do the same thing, but we make sure that we don't create multiple Database
+                 connections accidentaly, because Remix automatically refreshes the website , when we make changes in out code, to preview changes.We make sure that we use one db connection